oakmound/alsa/README.md

 Fork
 --------
 This is a fork of [github.com/yobert/alsa](https://github.com/yobert/alsa) to add ARM64 support (and maybe do more down the line).
-Remaining readme text unaltered from upstream.

 Synopsis
 --------